Angel Fire, New Mexico

 Angel Fire is a village in Colfax County, New Mexico, United States.
-The population was 1,216 at the 2010 census.
-It is a popular ski resort destination, with over 500 acre of slopes.
+The population was 1,192 at the 2020 census.
+Angel Fire Resort is a popular skiing and snowboarding destination, with over 500 acre of slopes.
 Angel Fire and nearby communities experience cold winter temperatures and mild temperatures in the summer.

-To the north, off U.S. Route 64, is Vietnam Veterans Memorial State Park.
+To the north, off of U.S. Route 64, is Vietnam Veterans Memorial State Park.
 Angel Fire is on the Enchanted Circle Scenic Byway.